Planning a sale, move, or exit before 2028? Book a 20-min planning call →

 It cannot tell you whether your equity is legally valid.
 Software cannot verify that board consents were signed, that agreements were properly executed, or that the correct corporate formalities were followed.
 It reflects what you entered.
 It does not audit whether what you entered is accurate or legally supported.

 It cannot determine QSBS eligibility.
-Section 1202 of the Internal Revenue Code offers a federal capital gains exclusion worth $10 million or more — but only if your stock qualifies and your cap table has been administered correctly from the beginning.
+Section 1202 of the Internal Revenue Code offers a federal capital gains exclusion worth $10 million or more (up to $15 million for stock issued after July 4, 2025, or 10 times adjusted basis — the basis at original issuance (at least the FMV of any property contributed, per §1202(i)(1)) — whichever is greater) — but only if your stock qualifies and your cap table has been administered correctly from the beginning.
 Certain redemptions, improper issuances, and structural errors can quietly disqualify your stock from this treatment.
 No software flags these issues in real time.
 Some problems can be fixed; others cannot — especially once discovered during diligence before a financing or acquisition.
+This is why many founders obtain a QSBS attestation letter — counsel-signed documentation of eligibility prepared before diligence forces the question.

 It cannot evaluate 409A defensibility.
 Section 409A requires the option exercise price to be at least fair market value on the grant date.
 A qualified independent appraisal within the prior 12 months gives the strongest presumption of reasonableness, but other regulatory safe harbors exist — including the illiquid-startup safe harbor for early-stage companies meeting its conditions.
 Platforms can track valuations and grant dates, but they cannot tell you whether your 409A process was defensible or whether a particular grant has a tax problem.
 That requires legal and tax analysis.